 ARRL Volunteer Examiner testing for all Amateur Radio License Exams is provided by the West Palm Beach Amateur Radio Group.
-Test dates vary but are held every month.
+Test dates vary but are held in every even numbered month.
 Special test sessions are also held at the completion of Licensing Classes.
 There will be a team of at least 3 ARRL Certified Volunteer Examiners administering the tests.

 The tests are all multiple choice and drawn from the approved question pool.
 Technician and General Tests have 35 questions and the Extra Test has 50 questions.
 These exams have all been approved by the FCC recognized National Conference of Volunteer Examiner Coordinators.
 After you pass it takes about 5-8 week days for your results to be listed on the FCC website with your new call sign or upgraded privileges.